citrix/citrix-daas-rest-go/citrixorchestration/docs/SearchStartMenuApplicationsRequestModel.md

 HasTagRestrictions returns a boolean if a field has been set.

+### SetTagRestrictionsNil

+`func (o *SearchStartMenuApplicationsRequestModel) SetTagRestrictionsNil(b bool)`

+ SetTagRestrictionsNil sets the value for TagRestrictions to be an explicit nil

+### UnsetTagRestrictions
+`func (o *SearchStartMenuApplicationsRequestModel) UnsetTagRestrictions()`

+UnsetTagRestrictions ensures that no value is present for TagRestrictions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)